irenendinda/wireframing/README.md

 ## What Type of Wireframe is This?

 If this image was provided, identify its type here (e.g., Low-Fidelity or High-Fidelity), explain why, and describe its usage context.
+## Wireframing Tools

+There are many tools available for creating wireframes.
+Popular options include:

+- **Balsamiq** – great for sketch-style low-fidelity wireframes.
+- **Adobe XD** – ideal for high-fidelity wireframes and interactive prototypes.
+- **Sketch** – widely used in macOS environments for UI design.

+### Why Figma?

+**Figma** is a powerful, cloud-based design tool known for its collaboration features.
+It allows multiple users to design, comment, and iterate in real-time.
+It's perfect for both low-fidelity and high-fidelity wireframes and supports interactive prototyping.

+Key Features:
+- Real-time collaboration
+- Component reusability
+- Easy-to-use interface